Link copied to your clipboard

 • Improve your credit history by making more on-time bill payments and reporting your utility payments.

-• Limit hard inquiries on your credit report to avoid lowering your score.
+• Limit hard inquiries, such as multiple loan applications, on your credit report to avoid lowering your score.

 The bottom line